 • Indiana’s Bicentennial Torch Relay – 92 counties, 2,400 miles, six weeks, from our first state capitol building to an everlasting flame to celebrate our history and ignite our future.

-Place Based Investment Fund *** Downtown Enhancement Grant *** Main Street Revitalization Program *** Small Cities and Towns Community Development Block Grant
+• And the following funding resources: Place Based Investment Fund *** Downtown Enhancement Grant *** Main Street Revitalization Program *** Small Cities and Towns Community Development Block Grants